If your love of Halloween clashes with your values, don’t despair! You can still enjoy yourself while being kind to the environment (and your wallet).

 Store the innards in the freezer, and use when your are ready.

-If you are lucky enough to have a garden, plant your dried pumpkin seeds once the weather warms and reap the benefits.
+If you are lucky enough to have a garden, plant your dried pumpkin seeds once the weather warms you will reap the benefits.

 Compost your leftovers, instead of just tossing in the rubbish.

-If you are unsure, a simple google search will return an array of resources and recipes.
-Plus, any site featuring food will be undoubtedly be focusing on pumpkin at the moment.
-Only today I was looking at pumpkin recipes on The Guardian during my daily news scroll.
+If you are unsure, a simple google search will also return an array of resources and recipes.
+Plus, any site featuring food will be undoubtedly be focusing on pumpkin at this time of year.

-Please GET IN TOUCH or leave me a comment, and let me know if this article was helpful, or share your tips on how to make Halloween more sustainable, and better for the environment?
+Please get in touch or leave me a comment.
+Let me know if this article was helpful, or share your tips on how to make Halloween more sustainable, and better for the environment.

 This is a personal blog.
 Any views or opinions contained on this site are my own.
 I am not affiliated with any brands, products, or organisations mentioned, and do not receive any sponsorship, payment, or other compensation for any of the content on this site.